Decision Tree Introduction with Examples

 Common terms used with Decision trees:

-Root Node: It signifies the whole population or sample which is further divided into two or more homogeneous sets.
+Root Node: Represents the whole population or sample, further dividing into two or more homogeneous sets.

-Splitting: It is a method of dividing a node into two or more sub-nodes.
+Splitting: Divides a node into two or more sub-nodes.

-Decision Node: A sub-node divided into further sub-nodes, then it is called a decision node.
+Decision Node: A sub-node that divides into further sub-nodes.

-Leaf/ Terminal Node: Nodes that do not divide into sub-nodes are called Leaf or Terminal node.
-These are end nodes.
+Leaf/ Terminal Node: Nodes that do not divide into sub-nodes, serving as end nodes.

-Pruning: The process of removing sub-nodes from the decision node is called pruning.
-It’s exactly opposite to splitting.
+Pruning: The process of removing sub-nodes from the decision node, the opposite of splitting.

-Branch / Sub-Tree: A subpart of the entire tree is called branch or sub-tree.
+Branch / Sub-Tree: A subpart of the entire tree.

-Parent and Child Node: A node, that is divided into sub-nodes is known as the parent node of sub-nodes.
-The sub-nodes are the child of the parent node.
+Parent and Child Node: A node divided into sub-nodes is the parent node, while the sub-nodes are its children.

 How to create a Decision Tree